 Surprisingly, some of these early pioneers and/or their descendants were laid to rest in Sunnyslope starting in 1892.

-For information and possibly to participate: Contact Kathleen Dever (cemstroll[at]aol.com) – see the different possibilities below.
+For information and possibly to participate in an upcoming year (usually the last Sunday of October): Contact Kathleen Dever (cemstroll[at]aol.com) – see the different possibilities below.

 HELP WILL BE NEEDED AS FOLLOWS: